-In the United States, the Network Advertising Initiative (“NAI“) and the Digital Advertising Alliance (“DAA“) have established rules about interest-based advertising and cross-device linking.
+In the United States, the Network Advertising Initiative (“NAI”) and the Digital Advertising Alliance (“DAA”) have established rules about interest-based advertising including cross-device linking for such advertising.
 Interest-based advertising is digital advertising that is tailored to Consumers’ inferred interests, preferences, and locations.
-Cross-device linking is the practice of associating different devices and/or browsers based on information about the likely relationships among them.
+Cross-device linking is the practice of associating different browsers and/or devices (such as mobile devices and televisions) based on information about the likely relationships among them.

-Factual provides Consumers the ability to opt-out of the collection and use of mobile app data by Factual across apps over time on a device for interest-based advertising purposes (including cross-device linking for such purposes), through the DAA’s AppChoices tool.
+Factual provides Consumers the ability to opt-out of the collection and use of mobile app data by Factual across apps over time on a device for interest-based advertising purposes (including cross-device linking for such purposes), and for ad delivery and reporting purposes, through the DAA’s AppChoices tool.

 To exercise this opt-out, a Consumer can download the AppChoices app onto the relevant mobile device and opt-out through the app.
-When a Consumer opt-outs as to Factual on a particular device, Factual will also stop using and transferring mobile app data from that device for interest-based advertising on other linked devices, and will stop using mobile app data from other linked devices for interest-based advertising on the device from which choice was exercised.
+When a Consumer opt-outs as to Factual on a particular device, Factual will also stop using and transferring mobile app data from that device for interest-based advertising and ad delivery/reporting on other linked devices.
+Additionally, when a Consumer opts-out as to Factual on a particular device, Factual will stop using mobile app data coming in from other linked devices for interest-based advertising and ad delivery/reporting to the device from which choice was exercised.

 AppChoices is available at these links: